Kipp Pietrantonio, Ph.D.

 - Pietrantonio, K.R. & Garriott, P. Training and Education in Professional Psychology 2017 2 11

-Social class, poverty, and career development..
-In Career Development and Counseling: Putting Theory and Research to Work
+Social Class and Poverty: A Renewed Focus in Career Development.
+In Career Development.
+Career Development and Counseling: Putting Theory and Research to Work (2nd Edition)

 Social class, poverty, and career development.
 In Career Development and Counseling: Putting Theory and Research to Work (3rd Edition)